Eighties Part One

 Dressed as the Mad Wizard with a cloak and a conical Magician's hat, Bob certainly looked the part as he hovered over his Witch's Cauldron carefully stirring his strange brew.
 Adding to the magic was the smoke that emanated from the Cauldron.
 Bob had added dry ice to give his work the eerie appearance of mixing a Wizard's Potion.
 The illusion was very impressive!

 Bob's Magic Punch was the place to go if you didn't bring your own stuff and wished to become chemically altered.
 There was a long line as many of us availed ourselves of the delicious punch.
 Yum Yum Yum rhymes with Rum!
 It tasted great!
-What we didn't know was that Bob had spiked the Punch liberally with Ever Clear.

 This is a good story that just happens to have a wild surprise ending.
-When you get the chance, definitely go read the story about the Halloween Party from Hell.
+When you get the chance, definitely go read the story about the

 My guess is that Bob and Louise met in 1983.
 My memory is no longer 100% reliable, but it is my recollection that they had a stormy off-and-on relationship.
 I believe Louise was reluctant about commitment.
 They broke up several times only to eventually get back together.
 I believe they went together six years before finally getting married in the late Eighties.